Fuyuki01/CLI-bank-account/README.md

 - Create new bank accounts
 - Log in to existing accounts
-- Deposit and withdraw money
+- Deposit and withdraw money, and transfer money
-- Check current balance
+- Check current balance and transaction history
 - Data saved to JSON files (`accounts.json`, `balance.json`)
 - Command-line interface using `argparse`